What is the Construction Products Regulation (CPR)?

 More specifically, the new Construction Products Regulation (CPR) is expected to come into force shortly after its publication in the Official Journal in early 2025, but implementation will be gradual.
 Compliance will require revisions of all harmonized product standards (hENs) through the Acquis process, which will affect product categories at different times.
 Only after a construction product family completes this process will it fall under the updated CPR, requiring verification of environmental data.
 Here’s how manufacturers can prepare:

-- Standards-dependent compliance: Full compliance for priority materials like concrete, steel, and insulation is expected around 2026, with requirements becoming enforceable once individual standards are finalized.
+- Standards-dependent compliance: Full compliance for priority materials like concrete, steel, and insulation is expected around the end of 2025, starting with mandatory declaration of GWP.
+Requirements will become enforceable once individual standards are finalized.

 - Long-term alignment: By 2030, more comprehensive reporting, including full lifecycle environmental data, is expected.
 Early preparation will help manufacturers align with EU climate goals and maintain market access as these regulations phase in.